DwizKumarShrivastav/Technology-Stack/README.md

 # 💎 Jewelry Product Analysis System

-A complete **Machine Learning and NLP-based system** to analyze, predict, and recommend jewelry products.
+A complete **Machine Learning and NLP-based system** to analyze, predict, and recommend jewellery products.
 This project demonstrates the use of **data science, deep learning, and natural language processing (NLP)** techniques on jewelry datasets.

 ---